Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Parameter dependence of the obsevables

 \subsection{Baryon asymmetry}

-Leptogenesis is one of the most promising baryogenesis scenarios \cite{fukugita1986barygenesis}.
-In this scenario, lepton asymmetry, which is produced when the heavy Majorana neutrino decays, is converted to the baryon asymmetry by the subsequent sphaleron process~\cite{Manton:1983nd,klinkhamer1984saddle,arnold1987sphalerons,Kuzmin:1985mm}.
-The net lepton asymmetry produced by one \(N_1\) particle decay is expressed as:
+Since in our setup the right-handed neutrinos are copiously produced, the baryon asymmetry of the Universe may be generated through leptogenesis, which is one of the most promising baryogenesis scenarios \cite{fukugita1986barygenesis}.
+In this scenario, lepton asymmetry, which is produced when the heavy Majorana neutrino decays, is converted to the baryon asymmetry by the sphaleron process~\cite{Manton:1983nd,klinkhamer1984saddle,arnold1987sphalerons,Kuzmin:1985mm}.
+In this subsection, we investigate how the successful leptogenesis can take place.